Generalized Ricci flow I: Higher derivatives estimates for compact manifolds: Abstract

 \section{Abstract}

-In this paper, we consider a generalized Ricci flow with a given $3$-from (it's not necessarily closed) and establish the higher derivatives estimates for compact manifolds.
+We consider a generalized Ricci flow with a given (not necessarily closed) three-form and establish the higher derivatives estimates for compact manifolds.
 As an application, we prove the compactness theorem for this generalized Ricci flow.
-Our work can be viewed as an extension of J. Streets [8] in which he considered a generalized Ricci flow with a closed $3$-form.
+The similar results still hold for a more generalized Ricci flow.